HJandu/Project_1_Covid19/README.md

 ## <a id="project-header"></a>Project Outline

-Hypothesis - A positive correlation between further 'x' laitidue suicide rates
+Hypothesis - A positive correlation between higher laitidue increased suicide rates

+The p value indicated that our hypothesis was correct and that the greater the latitide

+our linear regression analysis showed that the further north the greater the suicide rates

 ## <a id="reports-header"></a>Presentation and Findings